 - Academic reputation

 - Academic programs - quality of faculty, facilities, advisors; choice of majors; number of pre-meds, percent of pre-meds accepted to medical school.

-The courses you take in college (especially science courses in this case) are infinitely more difficult than you can imagine.
+The courses you take in college (especially science courses in this case) are infinitely more difficult than those in high school.
 If you do not take the time to study you will not do well enough to get into medical school.
 It's that simple.
-It is possible to do well and have fun- I did.
+It is possible to do well and have fun — I did.
 However, it is a balancing act that must be mastered.
 Going to the library to study is not synonymous with studying.
 Many people go there and waste time.

 A major decision you must make early on in college is choosing a major.
 There are no required majors for acceptance into medical school.
 The most common major is biology.
 However, medical schools accept students from many backgrounds.
 Sometimes it is better to have a major outside of the usual so that your application is more unique.
 Some medical schools are looking for more diversity and want some students with liberal arts degrees.
 However this places more emphasis on how well you do on the courses required for medical school admission.
-Whatever major you choose should be something you enjoy.
-However, you should also take a wide breadth of courses to experience other fields because it may be your last opportunity.
+Whatever major you choose, it should be something you enjoy.

 Requirements for Medical School